mrskunky69/qr-scripts/redm-carry/README.md

 # RedM carry script
-this was made by kikbook a few years ago for the original redem framwork so all credit to him
+this was made by kibook a few years ago for the original redem framwork so all credit to him

 Let's you pick up entities.